-At the ad server level, we automatically filter this common UTM parameter OUT of your urls.
+At the ad server level, we automatically filter these common UTM parameters OUT of your URLs.
 That means that revenue earned for www.domain.com/post and www.domain.com/post?fbclid will be reported under the regular URL in your Mediavine Dashboard's page-level data.

-The problem comes in when you have significant amounts of Facebook traffic and do NOT filter out the ?fbclid?
-UTM code from the analytics view that is connected to your dashboard because it'll report ALL of the revenue for the posts under the regular URL, but not all of the pageviews.
-That can show artificially high page-level RPM data if you get significant facebook traffic.
+The problem comes in when you have significant amounts of Facebook or Pinterest traffic and do NOT filter out the fbclid and epik UTM codes from the analytics view that is connected to your dashboard because it'll report ALL of the revenue for the posts under the regular URL, but not all of the pageviews.
+That can show artificially high page-level RPM data if you get significant Facebook or Pinterest traffic.

 Thankfully, there is an easy fix for this.

-How to improve your page-level data in your Mediavine Dashboard
+How to improve the accuracy of your page-level data in your Mediavine Dashboard